Our Plants

 Anacortes, WA

-Located 60 miles north of seattle, this state-of-the-art secondary processing facility opened in 1989 and includes a large cold storage operation.
-The Anacortes plant produces portion-controlled products from frozen fish fillets and block such as Alaska pollock, cod, salmon and halibut.
+This state-of-the-art secondary processing facility opened in 1989 and includes a large cold storage operation.
+The Anacortes plant produces portion-controlled products from frozen fish fillets and blocks such as Alaska pollock, cod, salmon and halibut.
 Many products are battered, breaded, glazed, fryer and oven-ready.
 Our finished products are ideal for food service, institutional, and restaurant applications and distributed to various locations around the world.
 Trident employs about 250 employees and currently produces up to 75 million pounds of finished product per year.

 Bellingham, WA